apache/activemq-artemis/docs/user-manual/en/message-grouping.md

 ## Clustered Grouping Example

-See ? for an example of how to configure message groups with a ActiveMQ cluster
+See the [examples](examples.md) chapter for an example of how to configure message groups with a ActiveMQ Cluster.